RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems: Introduction

-Previous research has established that providing reasons for a recommendation enhances the transparency, scrutability, trustworthiness, effectiveness, persuasiveness, efficiency, and satisfaction of the recommender systems \citep{Tintarev2007-thesis,xai-reco-motivation2,old-xai-reco-paper-sinha-2002}.
-Providing explanations when using CF-based methods is nontrivial.
-This has spurred significant research in the broad field of ``explainability for CF recommender systems''.
-Most of the previous explanation generating approaches provide explanations in the form of either user-based or item-based explanations.
-User-based explanations explain a recommendation on the basis of ‘similar’ users liking it.
-And item-based explanations explain a recommendation on the basis of its closeness to other items that the user has liked in the past.
-Item-based explanations are usually easier to grasp as the user knows about the items they interacted with in the past.
-However, both of these explanation formats do not capture a user's preference over the attributes of an item — which is how users inherently think about a recommendation \citep{attribute-based-xai-reco2-radarchart-paper,attribute-based-xai-reco3-tagplanations-paper,attribute-based-xai-reco1,McAuley-and-Leskovec2013,McAuley2012LearningAttributes,rl-approach-xai-reco-MSFT}.
-(Providing attribute-based explanations is much easier when using content-based recommender systems, as users' preference is what those systems directly use to generate recommendations.)
+Previous research has established that providing explanations for a recommendation enhances the transparency, scrutability, trustworthiness, and persuasiveness of the recommender systems \citep{Tintarev2007-thesis,xai-reco-motivation2,old-xai-reco-paper-sinha-2002}.
+This has spurred significant research in the broad field of ``explainability for CF recommender systems.''
+Providing explanations when using CF-based methods is nontrivial due to the lack of interpretability of the embedding space.
+Most of the previous approaches provide explanations in the form of user-based or item-based explanations.
+User-based explanations explain a recommendation on the basis of `similar' users liking it.
+And item-based explanations explain a recommendation based on its similarity to other items that the user has previously liked.
+Item-based explanations are usually easier to grasp as the user knows about the items they have interacted with in the past.
+However, both of these explanation formats do not capture a user's preference over the attributes of an item, which is how users inherently think about a recommendation \citep{attribute-based-xai-reco2-radarchart-paper,attribute-based-xai-reco3-tagplanations-paper,attribute-based-xai-reco1,McAuley-and-Leskovec2013,McAuley2012LearningAttributes,rl-approach-xai-reco-MSFT}.

 This work proposes a novel approach, \toolname, that generates attribute-based explanations for CF-based recommender systems.
-A recommendation is explained in terms of a user’s preference over the attributes of this item, e.g., `We are recommending you this movie because you like \emph{Action} movies.'
+A recommendation is explained in terms of a user's preference over the attributes of the item, (see \Cref{fig:recxplainer-in-action}), e.g., `We are recommending this movie because you like \emph{Action} movies.' or `We are recommending this t-shirt because you like \emph{Adidas} products and \emph{blue} clothes.'
 Such explanations are personalized to the user and hence help further enhance the persuasiveness and trustworthiness of the recommender systems.

-Previous research has also established the significance of post-hoc and model-agnostic explainability, citing two reasons: 1) to evade the accuracy-interpretability trade-off (simpler and interpretable models are usually less accurate), and 2) generalizability to all recommender systems \citep{rl-approach-xai-reco-MSFT,Peake-and-Wang-data-mining2018,molnar2022-xaibook}.
-Aligning with this school of thought, our proposed approach is post-hoc and model-agnostic -- it can generate explanations for any recommender system that operates using user and item embeddings.
+Note that the CF-based recommender system usually does not use these attributes to generate the recommendations.